52 fresh Omicron cases in Rajasthan | Health

 Omicron patients are being isolated at a special ward at the RUHS Hospital.

-Till date, 121 people have been found infected with the Omicron variant and of them, 61 have recovered, the spokesperson said.
+Till date, 121 people have been found infected with Omicron variant and of them, 61 have recovered, the spokesperson said.
+On the other hand, 301 new cases of corona virus infection have been reported in the state on Saturday apart from Omicron cases.

+The latest bulletin of the health department stated that on Saturday, 301 new COVID-19 cases were reported Rajasthan, including 192 in Jaipur, 32 in Jodhpur, 14 in Alwar, 13 in Kota, nine in Bhilwara and eight in Bharatpur.

-Till Friday evening, 963 COVID-19 patients were under treatment in the state.
+At present, 1,247 patients are under treatment in the state, it stated.

 ALSO READ